Benchmarking SEO: Do a competitive analysis

 SSL/HTTPS

-HTTPS and SLL are about serving a secure website to your visitor.
-This is very important.
-Because having a secure website shows that you want to deliver the best user experience.
-It will help you to gain the trust of your future customers.
-Plus, Google likes it too and will most likely rank a secure website over a non-secure one.
+HTTPS and SSL are about serving a secure website to your visitors.
+This is very important because having a secure website shows that you want to deliver the best user experience.
+It will help you gain the trust of your future customers.
+Plus, Google likes it, too, and will most likely rank a secure website over a non-secure one.

-Again, there are multiple ways to check SLL/HTTPS in a competitive analysis.
+Again, there are multiple ways to check SSL/HTTPS in a competitive analysis.
 You can get a nice overview with Builtwith.com.
 This site gives you a ton of technical information, including an SSL certificate.
-You can check your browser’s address bar for this as well, but Builtwith could give you more insights while going over all other details.
+You can also check your browser’s address bar for this, but Builtwith could give you more insights while going over all other details.
 Like what CMS your competitor uses (and if they upgraded their WordPress install and you didn’t?).

 Mobile site